aurielfournier/CV/new_CV.md

 *In Review* **Fournier, A.M.V.**, Krementz, D.G., Mengel, D.C.
 Autumn Migration Habitat Use of Sora in Missouri, USA.

-*In Review* Krementz, D.G., Collier, B., **Fournier, A.M.V.** Stopover Duration of Sora during Autumn Migration in Missouri.
+*In Review* Krementz, D.G.,  **Fournier, A.M.V.** Stopover Duration of Sora during Autumn Migration in Missouri.

-*In Review* **Fournier, A.M.V.**, Krementz D.G., Naylor, L. Collier, B. _Population size and survival of temperate nesting Canada Geese in Arkansas_
+*In Review* **Fournier, A.M.V.**, Krementz D.G., Naylor, L. _Population size and survival of temperate nesting Canada Geese in Arkansas_

 *In Review* **Fournier, A.M.V.**, Welsh, K.J., Polito, M., Emslie, S.  Diet and mercury availability in Clapper Rails (Rallus longirostris) from museum specimens in North Carolina